gardukman/regex-tutorial/Develop/gist-template.md

 ### Flags

+Regular expression patterns are often used with modifiers (also called flags) that redefine regex behavior.

 ### Grouping and Capturing

 Grouping lets you treat another expression as a single unit.
 For example, in \('expression'\), 'expression' will match as a group.